dreamportdev/Osdev-Notes/04_Memory_Management/05_Heap_Allocation.md

 Yeah... that's right, it's not an error.
 A bump allocator does not have `free()`.

 Why?
-Because we are not keeping track of the allocated memory, so we can't just update the `cur_heap_position` variable with the address of ptr, because we don't know who is using the memory after ptr.
+Because we are not keeping track of the allocated memory, so we can't just update the `cur_heap_position` variable with the address of ptr, since we don't know who is using the memory after ptr.
 So we are forced just to do nothing.

 Even if probably useless let's see what are the pros and cons of this approach: